 Pet-food ingredients and marketing

-The quality of our ingredients is core to our product—our human-grade standard set a new precedent in the pet-food industry, and we couldn’t be prouder of the level of care that goes into every component of every recipe.
+The quality of our ingredients is core to our product—we use human-grade meat and vegetables, and we couldn’t be prouder of the level of care that goes into every component of every recipe.
 But you won’t find us splashing ingredient names on our packaging or in our ads.
-You also won’t see us leading with words like “superfoods” or “natural”—even though our recipes are chock full of foods that quality as super, and our food is a more natural option than anything sitting in a bag on a store shelf.
+You also won’t see us leading with words like “superfoods” or “natural”—even though our recipes are chock full of foods that qualify as super, and our food is a more natural option than anything sitting in a bag on a store shelf.

 Slapping the latest ingredient or nutritional buzzword on a label is a telltale sign of a pet-food industry marketing gimmick.
 The reality is, standard dry pet food has hardly changed since the invention of extrusion in the 1950s.
 But pet-food marketing changes all the time to reflect trends in human-food culture (think paleo diets when you see “ancestral” on a pet-food bag).

 Broccoli is great for dogs.
 So are Brussels sprouts.
 And liver.
 And fish oil.
 But no one ingredient should be the big selling point of a diet.
 Our recipes are formulated so that all the ingredients work together to provide exactly what dogs need, based on veterinary nutrition science.

 Visit The Farmer’s Dog to learn more about our recipes, and a fresh-food plan for your dog.